June 8, 2026

 Let’s take a closer look at how CDs might offer some stability in times of market uncertainty and how they are an important component of a well-diversified financial strategy.
 But first, if you’re not familiar with how CDs work or just need a refresher, check out our Guide to CDs, which breaks down the basics.

-In comparison with stocks, CDs are generally considered low-risk because you get the return of your principal (read: original deposit) along with any interest accrued at the end of the term.
-On top of this, your money is insured if you open an account at a FDIC member bank (up to $250,000, per depositor, per category of account).
+In comparison with stocks, CDs are generally considered low-risk because you get the return of your principal along with any interest accrued at the end of the term.
+On top of this, your money is insured if you open an account at a FDIC member bank (currently up to $250,000, per depositor, per FDIC-insured bank, per ownership category).

 In this way, fixed-rate CDs are better shielded from market downturns than stocks.
-Even if the market takes a stomach-dropping tumble, your rates are locked in for a set amount of time.
+Even if the market takes a stomach-dropping tumble, your rates are locked in for a set term.
 This is why CDs are often a vital component of any savings strategy.

 The goal is to strike a balanced approach with diversification in mind.
-Stocks and CDs both have their respective roles to play as you work towards your short-term and long-term financial goals.
+Stocks and CDs both have their respective roles to play as you work toward your short-term and long-term financial goals.

-For example, if you have an aggressive retirement savings strategy where stocks make up a good portion of your portfolio, then CDs are a good way for you to diversify your assets, helping to provide some stability whenever the stock market goes through swings in the near term.
+For example, if you have an aggressive retirement savings strategy where stocks make up a large portion of your portfolio, CDs could be a good way to diversify your assets, helping to provide some stability during periods of market volatility.

 Learn more: Saving vs. Investing: What's the Difference?

-When the stock market goes through a downturn, it can be a wake-up call for some people to revisit their savings and investments.
-But generally, it’s good practice to review your assets and financial strategy on a regular basis — not just during times of volatility.
+When the stock market goes through a downturn, it can be a reminder for many people to revisit their savings and investments.
+But generally, it’s good practice to review your assets and financial strategy on a regular basis—not just during times of volatility.

 Why?
 Because you may not want to be shifting your money around when the market is shaky.
 For instance, selling stocks while the market is spiraling can lock in your losses and hurt your portfolio in the long run.